pnp/List-Formatting/column-samples/open-document-in-view-mode/README.md

 ﻿# Open Office Documents in View Mode

 ## Summary
-By default, office documents in a SharePoint document library open in Edit mode.
-That behaviour is convenient for authors, but not always ideal for readers.
+By default, office documents in a SharePoint document library open in Edit mode, switching the default open behaviour from Edit to View prevents common day-to-day issues.

 Why defaulting documents to Read-Only in SharePoint Online makes sense:
--Prevent accidental changes
+- Prevent accidental changes
--Better data integrity and cleaner version history -Improved reader experience
+- Better data integrity and cleaner version history
+- Improved user experience

 You can achieve this by using column formatting on the Name column.

 ![screenshot of the sample](./assets/screenshot.png)